digicatapult/veritable-poc/README.md

 ---

-## Fly2Plan Three Agent SSI Demo: Software and Libraries Requirements
+## Veritable Three Agent SSI Demo: Software and Libraries Requirements

 In terms of software requirements, **Docker** version **20.10.11** or higher would be highly recommended to have ( use `sudo apt-get install docker-ce` or `brew cask install docker` ).